Levies and Precepts

 |Levy paid by Rotherham Council||£||£||£||£|

 Responsibility for early retirement compensation payments awarded by the former South Yorkshire County Council and South Yorkshire Residuary Body passed to the Pensions Authority when it was created in 1988.
-However, the same statutory instrument that created the Pensions Authority made provision for the four District Councils to reimburse the cost of those payments on a proportional basis according to the size of their population.
+However, the same statutory instrument that created the Pensions Authority made provision for the four District Councils to reimburse the cost of those payments on a proportional basis according to Council Tax Base .
 The Levy is the mechanism by which that reimbursement is achieved.

 South Yorkshire Police and Crime Commissioner Precept